TayfunCesur/Moviepedia/README.md

 ## Does your project require any particular tool to be able to run?

 No. Just get your api key from [here](https://www.themoviedb.org/).
-Open project on Android Studio and paste your key.
+Clone this project to Android Studio and paste your key.
 Then you are good to go!

 ## Licence
 ```